Hexcell/HXMK/README.md

 def everything(c) -> ("other", "something")
 ```

 Rules have triggers, which are state if and when a rule shall be executed.
-The default trigger is `always`. `trigger` can be a `list` or `tuple` of multiple triggers.
+The default trigger is `always`. `trigger` can be a `str`, but it might also be a `list` or `tuple` of multiple triggers.
+Some triggers require additional parameters.
 ```py
 @rule(trigger="not_found", dest=["bin", "obj"])
 def dirs(c):